worldline/angular-training/docs/src/en/tooling.md

 ```

 ::: tip Powershell
 The execution of Powershell scripts is not enabled by default but it is necessary for global npm binaries.
-To enable it, it is required to set the following execution policy (read the instructions diplayed after the execution of the command carefully):
+To enable it, it is required to set the following execution policy (read the instructions displayed after the execution of the command carefully):
 ```sh
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```